 “Bath bombs have always been made with ingredients which have great benefits but we keep trying to up the element of spectacle which means every single experience is unique,” explains Jack.
-“We’ve experimented with a multi-layered technique - putting two colours together and seeing what we would get out of it - and also developed a new, secret formula, which allows us to create lasting, coloured foam.”
+“We’ve experimented with a multi-layered technique - putting two colours together and seeing what we would get out of it - and also developed a new, secret formula, which allows us to create lasting coloured foam.”

 The development of the latter, in particular, was a big breakthrough.
 “The layer of foam creates a canvas on the bathwater,” Jack explains, “and that means that you can visually display a set of colours.
 My background is in graphic design and so I work in a very visual way, looking at introducing colour combinations, lustres and glitter.
-The surface of the water became a new canvas: a layer of foam you could visually display a set of colours coming out.
+The surface of the water became a new canvas: a layer of foam you could visually display a set of colours on.
 It felt like creating a firework display.”

 Come 2018, and they handed control fully over to customers with a #BathArt themed Lush Labs launch.
-The invention of Bubble Brushes - reusable bubble bars that can actually be used to colour and draw on the bubbles in your bath - has taken three years of development, and the result has been worth every minute.
-Three different fragrances in three different colours ("Roughly the primary colours", says product inventor Gary Shears, "But I say roughly because one of them is neon pink") mean collectors of the full set can create the most dazzling displays yet and sign their name on their bath too.
+The invention of Bubble Brushes, reusable bubble bars that can actually be used to colour and draw on the bubbles in your bath, has taken three years of development, and the result has been worth every minute.
+Three different fragrances in three different colours ("Roughly the primary colours," says product inventor Gary Shears, "But I say roughly because one of them is neon pink") mean collectors of the full set can create the most dazzling displays yet and sign their name on their bath too.
 “If you want the ultimate bath art experience," says Gary, "I’d recommend you use another one of our bubble bars for the bubbles and use this one for drawing with.”
 Flick, dot, draw and colour your foam canvas like never before.

 With today's Instagram-worthy bathtubs, filled with dazzling patterns and peaks of coloured foam, it's clear that customers increasingly want a shareable experience - one which is both satisfying and visual - and smartphones give bath lovers the chance to capture their favourite moments.
 Everyone has the opportunity to be a photographer, and every space has the potential to be a gallery.
 It’s fitting then that while years of scientific experimentation have led to the development of today’s immersive bathing experiences, Jack maintains that art is at the forefront of what Lush does.
-“Any creative act is an act of self-expression", he explains, “you have to put your heart and soul into it and always challenge yourself to do better.”
+“Any creative act is an act of self-expression", he explains.
+“You have to put your heart and soul into it and always challenge yourself to do better.”